 - How to calculate overheads into your product pricing

-- Common pricing mistakes handmade sellers make
+- Common pricing mistakes craft sellers make

 Optimize your processes

-Our handmade businesses have heart - we love what we do and what we make, and so do our customers.
+Our craft businesses have heart - we love what we do and what we make, and so do our customers.
 So, it’s no surprise that most of us hate the idea of turning our business into an assembly line.

 But (here comes the painful part), big businesses use assembly lines because they work.
 They do the same thing in the same steps and get the same result.
 When you start selling your products wholesale, you’ve got to lean into the assembly line mentality.